-Commission's Carbon Plan, on a frequency as established by the Commission in Docket No. E-100, Sub 179.
-Because DEC and DEP's systems are jointly dispatched, and the HB 951 CO2 reduction goals are joint between the two utilities, the Company will track and report the combined DEC and DEP reduction in CO2 emissions by percentage as compared to the baseline 2005 emission levels.
+Commission's forthcoming Carbon Plan, on a frequency as established by the Commission in Docket No. E-100, Sub 179.
+Because DEP and DEC's systems are jointly dispatched, and the HB 951 CO2 reduction goals are joint between the two utilities, the Company will track and report the combined DEP and DEC reduction in CO2 emissions by percentage as compared to the baseline 2005 emission levels.
 Progress toward the HB 951 CO2 reduction provisions is a matter of keen interest for North Carolina and making this data available in a tracking metric can provide broader public access.
 This tracking metric also supports encouraging carbon reductions per N.C.
 Gen. Stat. §62-133.16(d)(2)f.